List of Major League Baseball players from Japan

 For thirty years Murakami was the only Japanese player to appear in an MLB game.
 Pitcher Hideo Nomo, with the help of agent Don Nomura, became the second Japanese player to play in MLB in 1995.
 Nomo, who was not yet eligible for free agency in Japan, was advised by Nomura that a "voluntary retirement" clause in the Working Agreement did not specify that a player wishing to play again after retiring must return to NPB.
 Nomo utilized this loophole to void his NPB contract with the Kintetsu Buffaloes and play in MLB.
 He announced his retirement from NPB in late 1994 and signed with the Los Angeles Dodgers in February 1995.
-Nomo's maneuver and Hideki Irabu's later MLB contractual complications were contributing factors to a major revision of the Working Agreement in 1998 that created the current posting system.
-Since its inception 16 Japanese players have been signed through the system, however one of these players, Shinji Mori, did not play in a single MLB game due to an injury.
+Nomo's maneuver and Hideki Irabu's later MLB contractual complications were contributing factors to a major revision of the Working Agreement in 1998 that created the posting system.
+Since its inception 22 Japanese players have been signed through the system, however one of these players, Shinji Mori, did not play in a single MLB game due to an injury.
 NPB players who have nine or more years of playing service with NPB can become international free agents and do not need to enter MLB through the posting system.
 The remaining Japanese players that have played in MLB have either signed as free agents or signed as amateur players.
 Mac Suzuki, Kazuhito Tadano, and Junichi Tazawa are the only Japanese players to have debuted in MLB without previously playing in NPB.
 All 30 MLB teams have had at least one Japanese player on their roster.

 Japanese players have had a range of success in MLB.
 Twelve players have been selected to participate in the All-Star Game; Ichiro Suzuki has made the most appearances with ten.
 In addition to these selections, Ichiro has won several prestigious MLB awards including the American League (AL) Rookie of the Year Award and the AL Most Valuable Player (MVP) Award in 2001, the All-Star Game MVP Award in 2007 and multiple Gold Glove and Silver Slugger Awards.
-Ichiro also holds the MLB record for the recording the most hits in a single season.
+Ichiro also holds the MLB record for recording the most hits in a single season.
 Hideo Nomo was the only Japanese pitcher to throw a no-hitter until Hisashi Iwakuma accomplished the feat on August 12, 2015.
 Nomo threw two in total; the first came in 1996 and the last occurred in 2001.
-Thirteen Japanese players have played in the World Series.
-Of these players, So Taguchi has won the most with two and Hideki Matsui is the only one to win the World Series MVP Award.
-The 2007 World Series had the most Japanese players, with Daisuke Matsuzaka and Hideki Okajima pitching for the Boston Red Sox, and Kazuo Matsui playing for the Colorado Rockies.